-However, when you punch a hole in the bottle, the air molecules in the bottle have an exit.
-They are pushed out as the balloon fills the space inside, resulting in room for the balloon to inflate.
+When you punch a hole in a bottle, the air molecules in the bottle have an exit.
+They are pushed out as a balloon fills the space inside, resulting in room for the balloon to inflate.